How To Build An Empire Without Ads (And What To Spend Your Time & Money On Instead)

 Why I Personally Don't Like Ads:

-Again, I am not "against" ads, but I do have a few reasons we haven't used them yet.
+Again, I am not "against" ads, but I do have a few reasons we didn’t use them in the beginning of our business..

 1. Cost and investment without a guarantee: